 There’s no better way to enjoy a day in the water than having the Cozumel DX set by your side for an optimal snorkeling experience.
 The Cozumel DX mask has a double window offering you protection and better visibility, while the easy-to-adjust 3-way buckles give a comfortable and flawless fit.
 The Seabreeze Snorkel comes with a hydro-adhesion top that minimizes splashed surface water from entering the barrel.
-Proflex FX fins are vented and flex with your kick, reducing foot and ankle fatigue.
+Proflex fins are vented and flex with your kick, reducing foot and ankle fatigue.
 No matter your experience level, The Cozumel DX set is perfect for an enjoyable time exploring under water.

 100% SECURE CHECKOUT

 - The hypoallergenic mouthpiece of the Seabreeze DX snorkel offers great comfort to alleviate jaw pressure.
 Both the Cozumel DX snorkeling mask and Proflex FX fins have easy-to-adjust buckles for a convenient, comfortable fit.

 - Hydro-adhesion technology minimizes splashed surface water out of the top of the Seabreeze DX snorkel and the one-way purge valve makes it easy to clear any water from the mouth

 - The Proflex snorkeling fin features a pre-sized foot pocket with a convenient pull tab for easy on/off.
 The vented blade with dual-composite flexibility allows you to powerfully glide through the water while you explore the amazing underwater world and sea life.

 - It is best to fit your set before entering the water to begin your snorkeling adventure.